-AEMO contends that the move to basing proportional allocation on "relevant energy" would result in a split between generators and customers that largely maintains the current distribution of cost recovery across participant classes.
 Under current arrangements, generators have paid 43 per cent of recovered costs for "other" services directions, and market customers 57 per cent (reflecting, proportionally, the fixed component of participant fees).
 Based on information provided by AEMO, the relevant energy of market customers and market generators is approximately equal, but does vary depending on whether a region is a net importer or exporter at the time of the direction.
 The share of recovery costs applicable to generators for a direction in a region will be up to 55 per cent if a region is a net exporter, and down to 45 per cent if the region is a net importer.
+Combined with the introduction of regionalisation, generators would, overall, pay a greater proportion of an overall larger cost liability, though equally, generators (and customers) in unaffected regions will have no liability.